jschaefer619/PHIL191VennDocumentation/README.md

 **Pedagogy** - Digital tools provide new affordances for interactive learning.
 I hope others will utilize and enjoy this tool!

 **Personal Development** - Programming is an exciting way to engage with this material.
-I would learn new skills along the way.
+I would learn new skills throughout the project.

 **Thoughts on the systematicity of Venn** - Implementing the Venn System computationally serves as a proof of concept.
 If a rule-based program can create the diagrams, this speaks to the _systematicity_ of Venn representations.

 ## Execution

-Initially, my impulse was to find a ready-made graphics package with Venn representations.
+Initially, my impulse was to find a ready-made graphics package with Venn representations already implemented.
 Searches in open-source repositories seemed fruitful.
 However, many of these packages were designed to represent large volumes of data.
-This was impressive in many ways - scaling venn circles to fit data ratios is no small task.
+This was impressive in many ways - scaling venn circles to fit data ratios in real time is no small task.
 But ultimately, these packages were too complex and not flexible enough for my purposes.

 I spent some time deliberating which programming language to use.
 Python was highly readable and a personal preference, but javascript would seamlessly translate to the web.
-Though I did not have extensive Javascript experience, accessibility was a priority.
+Though I did not have extensive javascript experience, accessibility was a priority.
 Javascript it was.
-I settled on utilizing the [Vector.js library](https://vectorjs.org) to generate the graphics.
-It's documentation was readable and filled with implementation examples
+I used the [Vector.js library](https://vectorjs.org) to generate the graphics.
+It's documentation was readable and filled with implementation examples.

-The biggest obstacle was deciding how to shade the inside of vector generated circles.
+The biggest obstacle was shading precise regions inside of vector generated circles.
 Unfortunately, there was no built in function to detect regions where two shapes were overlapping.
-I considered finding a more advanced library that was tailored for spatial analysis, but that would complicate this entire process considerably.
+I considered finding a more advanced library that was tailored for spatial analysis, but that would complicate this process considerably.
 Then this occured to me:

 ```
 function coordinateInsideCircle (x, y, shape){